danskernesdigitalebibliotek/ddb-material-list/infrastructure/README.md

 You provision a project by applying the terraform configuration in the provisioning/terraform directory.
 You will need to modify backend.tf to point at a remote backend-store of your choosing, and terraform.tfvars to suit your project.

 After the project is created, use provisioning/cluster-setup to perform the last configuration of the Kubernetes cluster prior to doing any deployments.
+Also, see cluster-setup/README.md for deltails.

 ## Material-list hosting docker images
 The solution consists of 3 docker-images